bitburner-official/bitburner-src/src/Documentation/doc/en/help/beginner_faq.md

 # FAQs for beginners

-This page is dedicated for questions often asked by beginners in Bitburner Discord server.
+This page is dedicated for questions often asked by beginners as they explore the game.

 The following are advice, not a bible, as this is a single-player game, so you are your own boss.